 This photo was sent to me by a visitor to the site.
 He taught English in Thailand for a while and the photo is of a drawing that one of his students did.
 He thought it was interesting and so do I. It seems to sum up the general Thai attitude to life quite well.
 A country full of space cadets.
 As individuals, we aren't here for very long so let's enjoy life while we can.

-It's a wonderful country but it can be very difficult to understand and even when you think you are beginning to understand, something happens to show that you don't.
-I love it and I love the Thais but at times it frustrates and infuriates the hell out of me.
+It's a fun country but it can be very difficult to understand and even when you think you are beginning to understand, something happens to show that you don't.
+I enjoy it most of the time, but at times it frustrates and infuriates the hell out of me.

 The Lure Of Thailand

 As a holiday destination I can't think of anywhere better.
-On all of my visits prior to this current long stay I have spent my whole time in Thailand in almost a euphoric state.
-The people are, for the most part, gentle and extremely friendly.
+On all of my vacations in Thailand I spent the whole time in an almost euphoric state.
+The people are, for the most part, gentle and friendly.
 Everything is cheap.
 The food is good.
 The climate is at its best when the European weather is at its worst and it doesn't change much year-round.
 There are fabulous beaches, crystal clear seas and world class scuba diving.
 The living is very easy.

 How I hate this word.
 It may have been a revolutionary advertising technique in the 1960's to sell Bounty bars which offered, "The taste of paradise," but now it's just a sad old cliché.
 Nonetheless, I challenge you to find a Phuket hotel brochure that doesn't use the word.